-The large facility
+The Large facility

 To carry out their research activities, the academic and industrial labs use generally their own facilities and engineers/researchers.
 Nevertheless, some research programs require investments (facilities but also skills) so large that these laboratories must share them.
 Large equipment of research is a pooled means, for communities of researchers, gathering conditions of volumes, time, states of the matter, and energy so different from usual conditions (the famous so-called standard temperature and pressure conditions) to make it too much expensive for one research lab.
 Access to such a facility is possible through a program committee which prioritize proposed research projects.
 With slightly different names (infrastructure, facility, equipment, instrument ; always described as large, even very large), a large research facility is the heart of national or international networks:

 .
 The Web site dedicated to the latter will give you the complete panorama of all the projects ESFRI whose significant portion requests the competences taught in the master degree-2 describes below: Extreme Light Infrastructure (ELI-Europe of theEast), Facility for Antiproton and Ion Research(Hamburg-Germany), System of production ofRadioactive Ions online of 2nd generation(Caen-France), …

 Plasmas and technologies

-These three types of instruments contribute to create and to control a plasma, i.e. an ionized medium made up of free charged particles.
+These three types of instruments contribute to create and control a plasma, i.e. an ionized medium made up of free charged particle.
 Many techniques are put forward within this framework: